actuary492/actuary492.github.io/_posts/  2025-01-20-application-regression.md

 Due to the $log(n)$ in the BIC formula, we should note that when $n \geq 8$ means that $log(n) \geq 2$.
 This means that when we estimate BIC of models (which will likely require way more than 8 observations), the part $p\log n$ will greatly penalize the inclusion of more parameters compared to AIC.
 Hence, AIC is better suited for predictions (involving complex models) while BIC is better suited for simpler models.

-# Applying concept of best model fit in R using Sheather (2009) dataset
+# Applying concepts to find best model fit in R using Sheather (2009) dataset

 Knowing all the possible theories for model selection, we can now try to apply them in R. There are multiple methods in R on how we will be able to arrive at the best fit model.